 Written quizzes will be given throughout the term.
 You are required to demonstrate mastery on these quizzes.
-If you score less than 90% on a quiz for you will need to conduct an error analysis of the incorrect work and correct the problems that you missed.
+If you score less than 80% on a quiz for you will need to conduct an error analysis of the incorrect work and correct the problems that you missed.
 Then you will need to retake the quiz.
-Quizzes count up to 10 Points each.
 You may use a 3x5 note card for notes and formulas on quizzes and on the final exam.